Why do ITRS Analytics apps get stuck in CrashLoopBackOff after deployment?

 When deploying multiple applications packaged together (for example, as part of the ITRS Analytics suite), all apps depend on a common Spring framework version.
 If one or more apps are built or deployed with a different Spring version, internal incompatibilities can occur.

 These mismatches cause serialization failures within Spring’s internal state handling, leading to runtime errors during startup or inter-app communication.
 In such cases, you may observe multiple apps entering a CrashLoopBackOff state or see general failures where none of the dependent apps can initialize successfully.
+The logs of the app pods display exceptions similar to the following:

 This issue can appear in both KOTS and Helm-based deployments.